arcus/LIEAF2022_workshop/github_slides.md

 We're going to start off talking about GitHub.
 I will lead that effort, and my name is Joy Payton.
 I lead data science education efforts in the Research Institute of the Children's Hospital of Philadelphia.

 --{{2}}--
-Then my colleague Elizabeth Drellich will take on the topic of Markdown.
+Then my colleague Elizabeth Drellich will take on the topics of Markdown and LiaScript.

 --{{3}}--
-Finally, André Dietrich will present Liascript.
+Finally, André Dietrich will present additional Liascript materials.
 André started to develop LiaScript as a side-project to simplify the development of educational content originally within the industrial eLab project, in which they tried to make universitary hardware/experiments accessible to students 24/7.
 Liascript, by the way, is what you see here on your screen.

 Follow along: https://bit.ly/amia-liascript

 {{1}}
 * GitHub: Creating a place for your files (Joy Payton)
 {{2}}
-* Markdown: Making documentation readable (Elizabeth Drellich)
+* Markdown and LiaScript: Making documentation readable (Elizabeth Drellich)
 {{3}}
-* Liascript: Making documentation beautiful and interactive (André Dietrich)
+* LiaScript Extras: Making documentation beautiful and interactive (André Dietrich)

 ## GitHub